RonanDavalan/WindowsOrchestrator/README.md

 ---

+## 🎯 Target Audience and Best Practices

+This project is designed to turn a PC into a reliable automaton, ideal for use cases where the machine is dedicated to a single application (server for an IoT device, digital signage, monitoring station, etc.).
+It is not recommended for a general-purpose office or everyday computer.

+*   **Major Windows Updates:** For significant updates (e.g., upgrading from Windows 10 to 11), the safest procedure is to **uninstall** WindowsAutoConfig before the update, then **reinstall** it afterward.
+*   **Corporate Environments:** If your computer is in a corporate domain managed by Group Policy Objects (GPOs), check with your IT department to ensure the modifications made by this script do not conflict with your organization's policies.

+---

 ## 🚀 Installation and Getting Started

+**Language Note:** The launch scripts (`1_install.bat` and `2_uninstall.bat`) display their instructions in **English**.
+This is normal.
+These files act as simple launchers.
+As soon as the graphical wizard or the PowerShell scripts take over, the interface will automatically adapt to your operating system's language.

 Setting up **WindowsAutoConfig** is a simple and guided process.

 1.  **Download** or clone the project onto the computer to be configured.